ashleefv/BeeNestABM/README.md

 For bees that are not moving (inactive), the velocity is set to 0.

     updatedVelocity(~move_idx) = 0;

+Bees that were already active in the previous time step have two options for velocities.
+The first option is if the proposed velocity is +/- velocityPerturbationAlwaysAccept % of the current velocity, then the proposedVelocity is accepted. velocityPerturbationAlwaysAccept defaults to 0.2 for a range of +/- 20% around the currentVelocity.

+    % Case 1 for bees that were active in the previous time step
+    % Accept proposedVelocity if within +/- velocityPerturbationAlwaysAccept of the currentVelocity
+    % velocityPerturbationAlwaysAcceptAccept_idx is the logical index for the bees that satisfy the criteria velocityPerturbationAlwaysAcceptAccept_idx = ...
+       (proposedVelocity <= (1+velocityPerturbationAlwaysAccept).*currentVelocity) ...
+       & (proposedVelocity >= (1-velocityPerturbationAlwaysAccept).*currentVelocity);
+    updatedVelocity(velocityPerturbationAlwaysAcceptAccept_idx) = proposedVelocity(velocityPerturbationAlwaysAcceptAccept_idx);

+The second option is if the proposed velocity is outside the +/- velocityPerturbationAlwaysAccept %  range, then the updatedVelocity will have a velocityPerturbationMightAcceptProb probability of accepting the proposed value and 1-velocityPerturbationMightAcceptProb probability of staying at the currentVelocity.  velocityPerturbationMightAcceptProb default value is 0.1.

+    % Case 2 for bees that were active in the previous time step
+    % velocityPerturbationMightAcceptProb acceptance rate outside of the window around the currentVelocity
+    % Consider all that were not already accepted
+    % Set the velocityRandom for the already accepted where they will always fail the probability check below so that they are not manipulated again
+     % velocityPerturbationMightAccept_idxis the logical index for the bees that satisfy the criteria velocityPerturbationMightAccept_idx = 1-velocityPerturbationAlwaysAcceptAccept_idx;
+    velocityRandom = rand(size(proposedVelocity));
+    velocityRandom(~velocityPerturbationMightAccept_idx) = 1;
+    velocityPerturbationMightAccept_idx  = (velocityRandom < velocityPerturbationMightAcceptProb);
+    updatedVelocity(velocityPerturbationMightAccept_idx) = proposedVelocity(velocityPerturbationMightAccept_idx);

 The distance vector that a bee will move at the updatedVelocity in a straight line in one time step is stored as stepsize.